Here’s who’s running against Caraveo in Colorado’s 8th congressional district

 During his first year at the statehouse, Evans served on the House Judiciary and Energy and Environment committees, as well as the legislature’s Audit Committee.
 A number of his bills focused on justice issues, including funding for local law enforcement to run DUI checkpoints and studying whether judicial personnel are being properly trained on how to work with crime victims.

-Scott James: A Weld County commissioner, James was the first Republican to throw his hat in the ring to take on Caraveo, after recently winning reelection to his second term as a county commissioner.
+A Weld County commissioner, James was the first Republican to throw his hat in the ring to take on Caraveo, and the first to bow out.

-Before his stint as a county commissioner, James served on the Johnstown City Council, including one term as mayor, and was the former chair of the Weld County GOP.
-James also was also a local radio host.
+Before his stint as a county commissioner, James served on the Johnstown City Council, including one term as mayor, and is also a former chair of the Weld County GOP.
+He also worked as a local radio host.